 clouds egg whites into the sweet potato mixture, but do not overly mix it.

 12. In a buttered skillet, over a medium heat, ladle in the sweet potato pancake mixture.

 13. When bubbles form on the top and the edges look crispy, flip the cakes.

-14. Why these are cooking, whisk the ricotta cheese in a small bowl, giving it a creamier texture and making it easier to spread.
+14. While these are cooking, whisk 1/2 cup of ricotta cheese in a small bowl, giving it a creamier texture and making it easier to spread.

 15. When the pancakes are done, layer them with ricotta and top with maple syrup and chopped pecans.

 Hi, I’m Jerry James Stone and welcome to my food blog.

 My recipes are vegetarian, just like me.
 Some are even vegan.
 I like to keep things pretty simple, using just a few ingredients.
 So, you'll be cooking in no time.

 If you're wondering if I am really stoned... well, I'll never tell.

 Want to know what I'm cooking up next?
 Follow me on Facebook for Behind-the-Scenes access: